hall of fame

 BIO Coming Soon!

-David was the Executive Director of the RMPA from 2010 through 2014.
-He has spent numerous hours scheduling, organizing, making sure every aspect of every show was perfect for the Students, Staffs, RMPA Volunteer Staff, Judges, Parents and Audience members, not to mention running his own Band program and Percussion Ensemble’s at the same time.
+David has been a part of the RMPA family since 1995 as a Performer, Instructor, Arranger/Composer, member of the Board of Directors and Executive Director.
+David served as Executive Director of RMPA from 2010 through 2014.
+During his tenure as executive director, He spent numerous hours scheduling, organizing, making sure every aspect of every show was perfect for the Students, Instructors, RMPA Volunteer Staff, Judges, Parents and Audience members, not to mention running his own Band program and Percussion Ensemble’s at the same time.
 He organized and put the RMPA into the 21st century by updating the back-side of the organization so that records could be better kept, and to simplify the year-to-year transitions.
-David has been a part of the RMPA family since 1995 as a Performer, Instructor, Arranger/Composer, member of the Board of Directors and Executive Director.
 David has always tried to make the environment of the RMPA one where the student comes first, and made executive decisions based on what was good for the organization as a whole.
 We truly have a better RMPA because of his Leadership and Organization.

 BIO Coming Soon!